The History of MED-EL Electrode Arrays

 2013: Electrodes for All

 Because we want our cochlear implants to work for everyone, we introduced the FORM series of electrodes.
-These are designed especially for people whose cochlea is an unusual shape, so that they can still benefit from the closest to natural hearing that our electrodes provide.
+These are designed especially for people whose cochlea is an unusual shape so they can still benefit from the closest to natural hearing that our electrodes provide.

 Advanced new software allows an individualized approach to electrode arrays.

-Then we introduced OTOPLAN, a surgical planning software that uses incredibly detailed 3D visualization to help surgeons choose the ideal electrode based on the individual anatomy.
+The software that allows for this individualized approach is called OTOPLAN.
+This surgical planning tool uses incredibly detailed 3D visualization to help surgeons choose the ideal electrode array based on individual anatomy.
 With this personalized approach to electrodes, our recipients can get the best coverage for their cochlea and enjoy closest to natural hearing.

 Want to learn more about the important role that electrodes play in MED-EL cochlear implants?
 Then discover how they help us mimic natural hearing so you can enjoy closest to natural hearing.